 Introduces students to the enormous creative capabilities of 3D animation software.
 From a basic understanding of the software’s operation, students learn to visualize, plan, and model in three-dimensional space as well as explore its animation capabilities.
 This powerful and sophisticated tool can be a great help to sculptors, designers, architects, and ceramic, wood, fiber, and installation artists to develop and enhance their studio concepts.
 This course encourages a recognition of the digital environment as a tool for advancing their creative direction, whether it be 2D or 3D.
 Emphasis is placed on concept, application/execution of materials taught in class, and personal direction.Prerequisite: AN 202

-Students will research fictitious universes, world-building, and inner logic, while gaining hands-on experience creating functioning stop-motion animation puppets and sets.
+Students will learn miniature building techniques through material study while inventing fictitious universes, world-building, and inner logic, while gaining hands-on experience creating functioning stop-motion animation puppets and sets.

 In this hands-on animation course, students get the opportunity to explore a number of animation techniques such as painting on glass, sand animation, cut-out animation, and clay animation.
 According to their own level, new students learn how to develop a sense of motion and timing through direct manipulation under the camera and simple assignments.
 Experimentation is encouraged in order to develop a personal style.Prerequisite: Earned credit or concurrent enrollment in FF 140